learnable-content/React-the-ES6-Way/readme.md

 [Babel](https://babeljs.io/) to transpile our code down to browser friendly ES5.

+## Moving on...

-Buckle up and get ready for some React and ES6 awesomeness!
+That's it for the introduction!
+It's time to roll up our sleeves and get to learning, so buckle up and get ready for some React and ES6 awesomeness!